-Using the SORACOM Funnel Kinesis Firehose adapter to aggregate data on the cloud
+Using the Soracom Funnel Kinesis Firehose adapter to aggregate data on the cloud

-This guide explains how to use the Amazon Kinesis Firehose adapter on SORACOM Funnel (hereafter, "Funnel") to aggregate data sent from a device on Amazon S3.
+This guide explains how to use the Amazon Kinesis Firehose adapter on Soracom Funnel (hereafter, "Funnel") to aggregate data sent from a device on Amazon S3.

-Funnel makes use of the SORACOM User Console for its settings.
+Funnel makes use of the Soracom User Console for its settings.

 Preface